-New Paragraph The site has access constraints, is within an Air Quality Management Area and in Flood Zones 1, 2 and 3.
-New Paragraph This site is located partly within the Central Conservation Area; it contains grade II listed buildings and adjoins others, including the grade II 54-58 Fore Street to the north-east, the grade II Old Custom House to the south-west and the complex of highly graded buildings at Isaac Lord to the south-east.
-The site lies within an area of archaeological importance.
-The site presents opportunities for preserving or enhancing the setting of the Jewish burial ground which needs to be carefully respected by any development proposal.
-Any development proposal needs to ensure that adequate arrangements to access the Jewish Burial Ground are retained.
-New Paragraph Development principles for the Merchant Quarter, within which the site is located, are set out in New Policy Opportunity Area B Merchant Quarter.
-New Paragraph This allocation site is therefore in a highly sensitive historic setting, includes numerous heritage assets, and falls within the setting of a high volume of listed buildings.
-Development on this site therefore requires careful consideration to avoid causing harm to the historic environment through the introduction of development within their setting, whilst also considering the present inter-visibility between heritage assets, key views of listed buildings into and out of the Conservation Area.
-New Paragraph New development could take a contemporary approach to design, whilst using the influences of adjacent architecture to respond to the historic context of the allocation site.
-The design could also include a landscaped courtyard in the centre of the site around the listed walls of the Jewish burial ground to provide a setting in which the listed walls can be experienced, possibly incorporating some heritage interpretation and/or public art relevant to the Jewish history of Ipswich.
-New Paragraph Care needs to be taken to ensure that built levels do not impact negatively on existing residential amenity and the locality.
-New Paragraph This site is within the urban core and area of archaeological importance (IPS 413) and previous archaeological evaluation and limited excavation has revealed Anglo-Saxon and Medieval remains in particular (IPS 639, 371,372, 358).
-There is outstanding post-excavation work under IP/11/00267) and further work would be needed across the site.
+- 5.242 The site has access constraints, is within an Air Quality Management Area and in Flood Zones 1, 2 and 3. - 5.243 This site is located partly within the Central Conservation Area; it contains grade II listed buildings and adjoins others, including the grade II 54-58 Fore Street to the north-east, the grade II Old Custom House to the south-west and the complex of highly graded buildings at Isaac Lord to the south-east.
+The site lies within an Area of Archaeological Importance.
+The site presents opportunities for preserving or enhancing the setting of the Jewish Burial Ground which needs to be carefully respected by any development proposal.
+Any development proposal needs to ensure that adequate arrangements to access the Jewish Burial Ground are retained. - 5.244 Development principles for the Merchant Quarter, within which the site is located, are set out in Policy SP19 Opportunity Area B Merchant Quarter. - 5.245 This allocation site is therefore in a highly sensitive historic setting, includes numerous heritage assets, and falls within the setting of a high volume of listed buildings.
+Development on this site therefore requires careful consideration to avoid causing harm to the historic environment through the introduction of development within their setting, whilst also considering the present inter-visibility between heritage assets, key views of listed buildings into and out of the Conservation Area. - 5.246 New development could take a contemporary approach to design, whilst using the influences of adjacent architecture to respond to the historic context of the allocation site.
+The design could also include a landscaped courtyard in the centre of the site around the listed walls of the Jewish Burial Ground to provide a setting in which the listed walls can be experienced, possibly incorporating some heritage interpretation and/or public art relevant to the Jewish history of Ipswich. - 5.247 Care needs to be taken to ensure that built levels do not impact negatively on existing residential amenity and the locality. - 5.248 This site is within the urban core and Area of Archaeological Importance (IPS 413) and previous archaeological evaluation and limited excavation has revealed Anglo-Saxon and medieval remains in particular (IPS 639, 371,372, 358).
+There is outstanding post-excavation work under IP/11/00267 and further work would be needed across the site.
 There is potential for archaeological remains of possible national significance.
-Detailed early pre-application discussions with Suffolk County Council Archaeological Service and Historic England would be required in order to agree the scope of required assessment, the principle of development and to inform design.
-Where development is accepted in principle, archaeological remains will be complex and important, and mitigation could involve significant costs and timescales.
-New Paragraph Although this site is currently of low wildlife value, the older buildings could support bats and consequently further surveys are recommended.
-To achieve biodiversity net gain, the recommendations of the Ipswich Wildlife Audit 2019 should be
+Detailed early preapplication discussions with Suffolk County Council Archaeological Service and Historic England would be required in order to agree the scope of required assessment, the principle of development and to inform design.
+Where development is accepted in principle, archaeological remains will be complex and important, and mitigation could involve significant costs and timescales. - 5.249 Although this site is currently of low wildlife value, the older buildings could support bats and consequently further surveys are recommended.
+To achieve biodiversity net gain, the recommendations of the Ipswich Wildlife Audit 2019 should be incorporated into future development, unless other means of biodiversity enhancement are appropriate.

-New Policy Land at Commercial Road (IP047)
+POLICY SP44 Land at Commercial Road (IP047)

-New Policy Land at Commercial Road (IP047)
+Policy SP44 Land at Commercial Road (IP047)